 5. Consider Build Popularity and Viability for the Current League

 When considering a build, it’s also wise to look at its popularity and viability within the current league meta.
 Popular builds tend to have extensive resources available, including guides, videos, and community support, which makes the league start smoother.
-Examples of strong league starters include slam builds like Earth Shatter with Berserker or Slayer ascendancies, poison penetration Pathfinder builds such as "Penance Brand," which excel in both mapping and bossing, Witch Wander builds that utilize light radius or herald stacking for high damage, and Energy Blade Elementalist builds for straightforward spellcasting.
+Examples of strong league starters include Earthshatter with Berserker or Slayer ascendancies, Poison Pathfinder builds, which excel in both mapping and bossing, Witch Wander builds that utilize light radius or herald stacking for serious damage, and Energy Blade Elementalist builds for straightforward spellcasting.
 Cold Slayer and Ignite Elementalist are also solid picks, though they may require some gear investment before truly shining.
-Some builds, like Righteous Fire, are less favored due to slower clear speed and gear requirements but can still be viable with enough investment.
+Some builds, like Righteous Fire, are less favored due to slower clear speed and gear requirements, but can still be viable with enough investment.

 6. Know About Build Strengths and Weaknesses

 Understanding the strengths and weaknesses of your chosen build is essential.
 Slam builds, for example, are excellent for early league due to their burst damage and fast map clearing, but they may fall behind some other builds in the late game.
-Wander bow builds can be very strong but might struggle defensively against tough league mechanics like breach if not properly geared.
 Poison-based or ignite builds tend to be forgiving and strong in breach content because of their damage-over-time mechanics.
 Minion builds, while powerful once scaled, usually have a slower start and are more complex to play.
-Additionally, some builds require expensive unique items or very specific gear (such as Whispering Ice or Coiling Whispers) to reach their full potential, which could be a barrier for new players.
+Additionally, some builds require expensive unique items or very specific gear (such as Whispering Ice or Coiling Whisper) to reach their full potential, which could be a barrier for new players.

 7. Prepare for Learning Curve and Complexity